 When you compare CD rates from different banks, you will see that the interest rates from Citizens Bank are quite low.
 Because of that, you should definitely explore accounts with other banks.

-Customer who like the rates for Citizens Bank’s online CD should look into some other online banks as well.
+Customers who like the rates for Citizens Bank’s online CD should look into some other online banks as well.
 Ally Bank, one of the largest online banks, offers high rates.
 Its short-term CDs stack up well with some of the best deals on the market.
-Ally has no minimum for its CDs but you can earn higher rates but depositing at least $5,000.
+Ally has no minimum for its CDs.

 People who are drawn to Citizens Bank’s IRA options should also consider a broker like Edward Jones.
 Brokered CDs work slightly differently from accounts with more traditional banks, but they offer some of the highest rates on long-term CDs.
 Edward Jones requires a minimum deposit of $1,000 but this may be worth it for you because of the good rates.